We could have struck Balakot from India if we had Rafale: Rajnath Singh

 "Only I and the captain, who was from Paris, were there inside the plane.
 I wanted to experience the supersonic speed," he said.

-Linking the supersonic speed with governance of Prime Minister Narendra Modi, Singh said, "Our government is progressing at supersonic speed while the Congress and the NCP are going down at supersonic speed".
+Linking the supersonic speed with the governance of Prime Minister Narendra Modi, Singh said, "Our government is progressing at supersonic speed while the Congress and the NCP are going down at supersonic speed".

-In his speech, the BJP veteran accused the Congress of practicing "divide and rule" policy to pit one religion against another.
+In his speech, the BJP veteran accused the Congress of practising "divide and rule" policy to pit one religion against another.

 He also praised Maharashtra Chief Minister Devendra Fadnavis for his performance.